maziac/DeZog/documentation/Usage.md

 ![](images/usb_serial_cable.jpg)
 It needs to be capable of 921600 Baud.

 (Note: I also used a cable from Adafruit.
 It's working as well.
-It was faster for small packets but I had to disconnect it physically from my mac more oftenly to get it back working.)
+It was faster for small packets but I had to disconnect it physically from my mac more often to get it back working.)

 On the other side only 3 wires are required:
 ![](images/usb_serial_connectors.jpg)